FlashyPenguinz/MasterScapeFrame/README.md

 MasterScapeFrame<-->MasterScapeMinigames

-I used Java Reflection to do this taking methods from the hub and minigames and plugging them into the frame but now I realize this this was not a very good structure, right now it is looking better
+I used Java Reflection to do this taking methods from the hub and minigames and plugging them into the frame but now I realize this this was not a very good structure, I have been learning other ways of doing things but this was a good learning step